 Sorting Out Some Hayes Families of Early North Carolina

 In an effort to identify the ancestry of my great-great-great-great-grandfather Solomon Hayes (1792-1859) I collected a very large number of 18th century Hayes-related records in several North Carolina counties.
-I generally avoid looking at family histories and gedcoms (which are notoriously inaccurate) until I’ve formed my own conclusions from the raw information.
+These records both support and contradict portions of the genealogies I’ve found posted online and in print.

 18th Century Hayes Records in North Carolina

-Northampton County records are split into two parts because there were two apparently unrelated groups of persons named Hayes/Hays living there, and also to keep the sizes below 30 printed pages.
-Granville County is also split into two parts to reduce the file sizes.
+Northampton County records are split into two parts both because there were two apparently unrelated groups of persons named Hayes/Hays living there, and to keep the webpage sizes below 30 printed pages.
+Granville County is also split into two parts to reduce file size.

 - Hayes Records in Bertie County 1727-1800

-- Hayes Records in Granville County 1754-1799 apply to numerous Hayes families
+- Hayes Records in Granville County 1754-1799

-- Hayes Records in Granville County 1800-1820 apply to numerous Hayes families
+- Hayes Records in Granville County 1800-1850

 - Hayes Records in Johnston County 1761-1817